 Weather: It was really nice.
 Not nearly as hot as Florida it was more of a dry heat; which is so much better than a wet heat.
 It was chilly when the sun went down but nothing that I needed a winter coat for.
 Also no rain!

-Plane Ride: Ascending sucked because my ears popped like crazy.
+Plane Ride: Ascending sucked because my ears popped like crazy, maybe it’s because I haven’t flew since 2008.
 The descent wasn’t too bad.
 I had my knitting with me so they time flew by.
-When I was flying back t; maybe it’s because I haven’t flew since 2008.
 Coming back was a breeze though; I was asleep (or trying to sleep) for most of the time; my flight was in the AM.

 Hotel: There was wifi and my room was amazing. & I had it all to myself.